Zakir-Ansari/blockchain/1. Smart Contracts/README.md

        // create modifier so the only person who can call the contract is the owner modifier onlyOwner {
            require(msg.sender == owner);
-           _;      // this underscore tells the function to shift back to the main function, basically we are preventing others to execute this contract, except the owner
+           _;      // this underscore tells the function to shift back to the main function, basically we are preventing others from executing this contract, except the owner
        }

-       // create modifier so that we only allocate funds if grandpa is deceased modifier mustBeDeceased {
+       // create a modifier so that we only allocate funds if Grandpa is deceased modifier mustBeDeceased {
            require(deceased == true);
-           _;      // this underscore tells the function to shift back to the main function, basically we are preventing the execution if owner is not deceased
+           _;      // this underscore tells the function to shift back to the main function, basically we are preventing the execution if the owner is not deceased
        }

        // list of family address